kkinnear/zprint/doc/reference.md

 for all of the `-str` fns and the pre-built binaries, so that you can have your hiccup or HTML output colored or not.

+This capability is __not__ supported for most uses of `:range` in `zprint-file-str`.
+It is, however, supported for the case where `:range` is in use, and `:output {:range? true}` is used.
+This is where the only output returned is for the specfied (or really, expanded) range.

 The hiccup/html output is wrapped in a single paragraph.
 The style for that paragraph is a string which you can configure.